thejohnfreeman/cupcake.cmake/README.md

 An executable must have sources, and they should be either the single file `src/<name>.cpp` or every `.cpp` file under the directory `src/<name>/`.

+An executable may include
+its own private headers by their paths relative to the project's root directory (i.e. starting with `src/<name>/`), but it may not include other headers in the project, even relative to the same directory, unless it links to a library exporting those headers.
+In fact, it _cannot_ include unlinked headers because `cupcake_add_library()` creates temporary symbolic links in the build directory pointing to the permitted headers, and only those will be found by the compiler.

 If the project is the root project, then `cupcake_add_executable()`